-If anything is on your mind and you'd like to share it with a good listener, then a Peer Supporter would love to help.
-The Peer Support service will be re-launching this year, and volunteers will soon be available for any student in the College.
+If anything is on your mind and you'd like to share it with a good listener then a Peer Supporter would love to help.
+Peer Supporters are available for any student in the College and are there for anything you might want to talk through with them.
 You don't need to be in distress or crisis to talk to a Peer Supporter, but they can help with the larger problems as well as the smaller things.
 Our volunteers are highly trained, confidential and professional, but they're also fellow students who can offer some genuine empathy and a friendly ear.
-You can email us directly at student2student. tcd.ie to find out more about the Peer Support service, or to volunteer!
+You can email us directly at student2student.tcd.ie or you can also call into the S2S Office on the 3rd Floor of 7-9 South Leinster Street any Tuesday lunchtime (1-2pm) during the first term to meet directly.